-The RCT Emulator firmware is minimal, consisting of a 4096-element deep buffer (equivalent to the buffer depth in the source card), a USB interface identical to that in the source cards and minimal system management; clock management and temperature monitoring.
+The RCT Emulator firmware is minimal, consisting of a 4096-element deep buffer (equivalent to the buffer depth in the source card), a USB interface identical to that in the source cards and a minimal core-system: clock management and temperature monitoring.
 The buffer is loaded from software via the USB interface and, upon receipt of a software trigger, read out to the RCT Emulator card in a TTC-synchronous fashion.
 A single bunch-crossing zero marker (BCo) is inserted into the datastream in firmware and it is upon this signal that the source card is set to trigger the data capture.
 In order to verify the data, the source card buffer was read out and compared to the data loaded into the Emulator.
+As the effective throughput of the USB system is around 20 Mbyte/s (160 Mbit/s), viThis was the standard mode of testing.
+In fact, any source card which had an active TTC input could be used; this cross-coupled mode of operation was used to check that the quality of the capture was not due to the fact that both the Emulator and the source card were being clocked by the "same" clock.

-As the effective throughput of the USB system is around 20 Mbyte/s (160 Mbit/s), it takes at least 5.2 hours to qualify the RCT inputs to a bit error rate of 10^{-12} .
-This test was performed several times for various patterns including A-5, F-o^{vii}, counters and a pseudo-random bit pattern based on a Mersenne twister [86].
+it takes at least 5.2 hours to qualify the RCT inputs to a bit error rate of 10^{-12} .
+This test was performed several times for various patterns including A-5, F-o^{vii}, counters and a pseudo-random bit pattern based on a Mersenne twister [87].